White sponge nevus

-White sponge nevus (WSN) is an autosomal dominant condition of the oral mucosa (the mucous membrane lining of the mouth).
-It is caused by a mutations in certain genes coding for keratin, which causes a defect in the normal process of keratinization of the mucosa.
+White sponge nevus (WSN) is an extremely rare autosomal dominant condition of the oral mucosa (the mucous membrane lining of the mouth).
+It is caused by one or more mutations in genes coding for keratin, which causes a defect in the normal process of keratinization of the mucosa.
 This results in lesions which are thick, white and velvety on the inside of the cheeks within the mouth.
 Usually, these lesions are present from birth or develop during childhood.
-The condition is entirely harmless, and no treatment is required.
+The condition is benign and usually requires no treatment.
+WSN can, however, predispose affected individuals to over-growth/imbalance of the oral microbiota, which may require antibiotic and/or antifungal treatment.

 Signs and symptoms

-It presents itself in the mouth, most frequently as a thick, bilateral, symmetrical white plaques with a spongy, corrugated or velvety texture.
-Most usually, the lesions are on the buccal mucosa, but sometimes on the labial mucosa, alveolar ridge, floor of the mouth, ventral surface of the tongue or soft palate.
+WSN presents most commonly in the mouth, as thickened, bilateral, symmetrical white plaques with a spongy, corrugated or velvety texture.
+Lesions are typically present on the buccal mucosa, but may also affect the labial mucosa, alveolar ridge, floor of the mouth, ventral surface of the tongue, lip vermillion or soft palate.
 The gingival margin and dorsum of the tongue are almost never affected.
 Less commonly, sites outside the mouth are affected, including the nasal, esophageal, laryngeal, anal and genital mucosae.
-It usually is present from birth, or develops during childhood.
-Rarely, the lesions may develop during adolescence.
+Being a genetic disorder, it is de-facto present at birth, but the condition may not be observed or diagnosed until childhood or later.
 Apart from the appearance of the affected areas, there are usually no other signs or symptoms.